Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

 Outstanding customer care.
 Very professional and handled my case in a timely manner.Johnny Jackson

 When you enter a hospital for surgery or other procedure, you expect that the ones taking care of you will do everything they can to keep you well.
 Yet, the Centers for Disease Control and Prevention (CDC) estimates that hospital-acquired infections (HAIs), account for approximately 1.7 million infections and 99,000 deaths every year.
 That translates into a one in 17 chance of dying from an HAI—fairly unpleasant odds.

 Of course, some of these infections could not possibly have been prevented.
 After all, a lot of people who go into the hospital are pretty sick, or dying.
 But at least one-third, and likely more, of all hospital-acquired infections can be prevented.
-Many of them occur because of simple precautions that are not followed by health care professionals.
+Many of them occur because of simple precautions that are not followed by health care professionals, leaving them open to medical malpractice claims.
 HAIs cost the U.S. between $5 and $10 billion annually in health care dollars.